amandajmunch/tiny-trello/README.md

 This is an Ember version of Trello in small format.
 The user should be able to add a card to the board by clicking 'add card' and typing in the text field.
 To delete a card, you can click the item, a modal will pop up with the option to edit or delete the card.

+I followed along with a few tutorials such as yoember.com, which inspired me to check out Bootstrap and use it with Ember.
+Originally, I wanted to go with Material Design, but perhaps in the future.

+I'm used to using Flexbox, but Bootstrap allowed a great and clean grid system for each component.
+I especially enjoyed 'pull-right' and 'pull-left' instead of using justify-content.
+These were all new things for me to explore, but taught me a lot.

+While it doesn't pass every test, it does function, so that is something I have to work through.

 ## Prerequisites

 You will need the following things properly installed on your computer.